Oklahoma-specific design

 If you are trying to compare solar panels in Oklahoma by total cost, not just by pitch, we walk through panel quality, system size, battery-readiness, and the real installation work that affects long-term performance.

-We serve homeowners in Oklahoma City, Tulsa, Norman, Edmond, Moore, Yukon, Broken Arrow and nearby communities.
+We serve homeowners and businesses statewide, with local landing pages for Oklahoma City, Tulsa, Norman, Edmond, Moore, Yukon, Broken Arrow and surrounding Oklahoma communities.

 What a proper Oklahoma solar scope includes